theupdateframework/taps/tap4.md

 }
 ```

-### Interpreting delegations
+## Metadata and targets layout on repositories and clients

+## Updating metadata and target files

+More details in TAP 5, but give the big picture here.

+## Interpreting the trust pinning file

-Every delegation in [the list L1](#fields-for-each-pinning-specification) shall
-be interpreted as follows.
+Every delegation in the list L1 shall be interpreted as follows.
 If the desired target matches the `"paths"` attribute, then download and verify
 metadata from every repository specified in the `"repositories"` attribute.
 Ensure that the targets metadata about the target matches across repositories